Festus Ezeli: Recruitment

 Ezeli's appearance at the camp marked a major turning point in his life.
-According to Sports Illustrated writer Pablo S. Torre,"Recruiters...awaited his arrival as if he were Bigfoot.
+According to Sports Illustrated writer Pablo Torre,"Recruiters...awaited his arrival as if he were Bigfoot.
 They left with their heads spinning at Ezeli's size and raw potential, even if it was clear that he lacked confidence.
 Offers from 27 Division I schools he knew almost nothing about rolled in."

 With the help of his AAU coaches, Ezeli narrowed his list to Boston College, Connecticut, Harvard, and Vanderbilt.
 The Vanderbilt coaching staff sold Ezeli on the school, citing its academic reputation and the program's recent experience with international players.
 Head coach Kevin Stallings added that Ezeli would be able to redshirt his first year at the school to allow him more time to develop, since the program had a highly touted Australian prospect, A.J.
 Ogilvy, arriving at the same time and playing Ezeli's position.